0xthem7/techsupport/README.md

 # Aw, Here we are again!

 It's been more than a year as I started working as a techsupport.
-So why Dump all my experience of resolving technical issues realted web hosting, domains and email
+Why not Dump my experiences related to resolving technical issues around  web hosting, domain and email accounts.